slbailey/Retrovue/docs/domain/SchedulePlan.md

 1. **Identify active plans**: For a given channel and date, determine which plans are active based on cron_expression, effective date ranges (start_date, end_date), and is_active status.
 Plans are channel-bound and span repeating or one-time timeframes
 2. **Resolve layering and overrides**: Apply plan layering by priority - if multiple plans match, select the plan with the highest priority.
 More specific plans (e.g., holidays) override generic ones (e.g., weekdays)
-3. **Resolve Zones and Patterns**: For each active plan, identify its Zones (time windows with optional day filters) and their associated Patterns (ordered lists of Program references).
-Zones + Patterns repeat to fill each Zone's active window, snapping to the Channel's Grid boundaries.
+3. **Resolve Zones and SchedulableAssets**: For each active plan, identify its Zones (time windows with optional day filters) and their SchedulableAssets (Programs, Assets, VirtualAssets, SyntheticAssets).
+Zones hold SchedulableAssets directly, snapping to the Channel's Grid boundaries.
 Apply conflict resolution (soft-start-after-current) when Zones open while content is playing
-4. **Generate ScheduleDay**: Resolve the plan into a concrete [ScheduleDay](ScheduleDay.md) for the specific channel and date. **EPG horizon:** ScheduleDays are resolved 2-3 days in advance for EPG purposes. **Playlog horizon:** PlaylogEvents are continuously extended ~3-4 hours ahead of real time.
-This is the primary expansion point where Programs → concrete episodes and VirtualAssets → real assets
+4. **Generate ScheduleDay**: Resolve the plan into a concrete [ScheduleDay](ScheduleDay.md) for the specific channel and date. **EPG horizon:** ScheduleDays are resolved 3-4 days in advance for EPG purposes.
+ScheduleDay contains SchedulableAssets placed in Zones with wall-clock times
+5. **Generate Playlist**: From ScheduleDay, generate [Playlist](../architecture/Playlist.md) records by expanding SchedulableAssets to physical Assets. **Playlist horizon:** Playlists are continuously extended ~few hours ahead of real time.
+This is where Programs expand their asset chains and VirtualAssets expand to physical Assets
-5. **Generate PlaylogEvents**: From the resolved ScheduleDay, generate [PlaylogEvent](PlaylogEvent.md) records for actual playout execution
+6. **Generate PlaylogEvents**: From the Playlist, generate [PlaylogEvent](PlaylogEvent.md) records aligned to MasterClock for actual playout execution
-6. **Validate Zones, Patterns, and Programs**: Ensure all Zones, Patterns, and Programs are valid and consistent
+7. **Validate Zones and SchedulableAssets**: Ensure all Zones and SchedulableAssets are valid and consistent

 **Viewer Join Behavior:** When a viewer joins a channel, playout starts from the beginning of the current grid block.
 This ensures consistent viewing experiences regardless of join time.
 See [ChannelManager](../runtime/ChannelManager.md) for runtime behavior details.

-## Zones and Patterns
+## Zones and SchedulableAssets

-Zones and Patterns are the core contents of a SchedulePlan.
-A plan defines one or more Zones, and each Zone references a Pattern that repeats to fill the Zone's time window.
+Zones and SchedulableAssets are the core contents of a SchedulePlan.
+A plan defines one or more Zones, and each Zone holds SchedulableAssets (Programs, Assets, VirtualAssets, SyntheticAssets) directly.

-For detailed documentation on Zones and Patterns, see:
+For detailed documentation on Zones, see:

-- **[Zone](Zone.md)** - Named time windows within the programming day that declare when content should play
+- **[Zone](Zone.md)** - Named time windows within the programming day that hold SchedulableAssets directly
-- **[Pattern](Pattern.md)** - Ordered lists of Program references that define content sequences

 **Summary:**

 **Zone:** A named time window within the programming day that declares when content should play.
-Zones reference Patterns to define the content sequence.
+Zones hold SchedulableAssets directly (Programs, Assets, VirtualAssets, SyntheticAssets).
 Zones use broadcast day time (00:00–24:00 relative to `programming_day_start`), not calendar day time.
 Zones can span midnight (e.g., `22:00–05:00`) within the same broadcast day and support optional day-of-week filters for recurring patterns.

-**Pattern:** An ordered list of [Program](Program.md) references (catalog entries such as series, movies, blocks, or composites).
-Patterns have no durations — the plan engine repeats the Pattern across the Zone until the Zone is full, snapping to the Channel's Grid boundaries.

-**Relationship:** Each Zone references a Pattern that defines its content sequence.
-The plan engine applies the Pattern repeatedly across the Zone's active window until the Zone is full, snapping to Grid boundaries.
-Programs in Patterns are resolved to concrete episodes at ScheduleDay time based on rotation policy: `sequential` (next episode in order), `random` (random selection), or `lru` (least-recently-used).
+**SchedulableAssets:** Programs (with asset_chain and play_mode), Assets, VirtualAssets, and SyntheticAssets placed directly in Zones.
+Programs resolve at playlist generation to concrete files via linked chain expansion and pool selection based on play_mode (random, sequential, manual).

 **Conflict Resolution:**

-When a Zone opens while content is already playing (e.g., a Zone starts at 19:00 but a program from a previous Zone is still running), the system applies the **soft-start-after-current** policy:
+When a Zone opens while content is already playing (e.g., a Zone starts at 19:00 but content from a previous Zone is still running), the system applies the **soft-start-after-current** policy:

-- The current program continues to completion
+- The current content continues to completion
-- The new Zone's Pattern starts at the next valid Grid boundary after the current program ends
+- The new Zone's SchedulableAssets start at the next valid Grid boundary after the current content ends
 - This ensures clean transitions and prevents mid-program interruptions

 This policy is applied automatically during ScheduleDay generation to handle Zone transitions gracefully.

 ### Temporality

-Plans are **reusable and timeless** — they define Zones and Patterns that can be applied to any day.
+Plans are **reusable and timeless** — they define Zones with SchedulableAssets that can be applied to any day.
 Plans are not tied to specific dates in their structure; instead:

-- Plans define the **pattern** of programming (Zones + Patterns)
+- Plans define the **pattern** of programming (Zones + SchedulableAssets)
 - Plans are **applied per day** to generate [ScheduleDay](ScheduleDay.md) records
 - The same plan can generate different ScheduleDays for different dates (e.g., different episodes selected based on rotation policy)
 - Plans remain unchanged as they are applied across multiple days